- Tiered, variable interest rates depending on your account balance as follows:

 The minimum withdrawal amount is £250 and withdrawals must be for a specific amount unless the account is to be closed.

-This Summary Box should be read in conjunction with the following leaflets before applying for a 90-Day Notice account:
+This Summary Box should be read in conjunction with the following brochures and leaflets before applying for a 90-Day Notice account:

 • Saving with Ecology – General terms and conditions